 Liddy, on the other hand, ended up jailing himself.
 He was involved in the Watergate Scandal of 1972, leading the team known as “the plumbers”.
-The group broke into the Democratic party headquarters late one night in an attempt to find information that might aid President Richard Nixon.
+The group broke into the Democratic party headquarters late one night in an attempt to find information that might aid the re-election of then president Richard Nixon.
 For his trouble, Liddy received a twenty-year sentence while Nixon was forced to resign.

 “In the interest of equity and fairness”, Democrat President Jimmy Carter commuted Liddy’s sentence, allowing for his 1977 release.
 (Also see (4))

 Leary would end up debating Liddy onstage in lecture tours thru the eighties.
 Oddly enough and in a rare instance where opposing sides put aside their differences (something unheard of in 2021! ;-), the opponents became friends!

 Liddy told artist and Holocaust survivor Nina Graboi he liked the people who agreed with Leary more than those who agreed with him because “they were more open and receptive”.
 (Ibid, Greenfield.
 Page 544)